 Is this an idiosyncratic fact about the verb remember or a general fact about the structure of its complements?

 The MegaOrientation dataset consists of ordinal acceptability judgments for 898 clause-embedding verbs of English with a variety of nonfinite subordinate clause structures.
-A detailed description of the dataset is coming soon.
+For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the references below.

 Aaron Steven White